recp/json/README.md

 -  provides some util functions to print json, get int32, int64, float, double...
 -  very small library

+## TODOs
+- [ ]  provide header only library and optionally compile version
+- [ ]  provide option to preserve array order (currently array order is reversed, because it is easy to parse it in this way; this may be changed.
+Please follow new commits or releases)

 ## Build

 ### Unix (Autotools)